Summary: Do you, as a leader, work under intense pressure? My guess is the answer is a resounding “yes.” Here’s what to do.

 Firstly, stay calm.
 I know that’s easier said than done.
 No matter, breathe deep before you speak.

-Here you will get great examples of the right words to bring people together.
+You will get great examples of the right words to bring people together here.
 That way, you can all work towards a common goal.

 To sum up, we got through a pandemic together.
-The next steps are to define the new ways we, all of us, will work together.
+The following steps are to define the new ways we, all of us, will work together.

 The future that is most positive will show itself, one moment at a time.